 Practising good personal hygiene, including washing hands with soap and water for at least 10 seconds after going to the toilet, before preparing food, or after caring for a sick person, will help decrease spread of rotavirus.
 It is also recommended to keep children with rotavirus at home from childcare for at least 24 hours after diarrhoea stops.

-There is no specific treatment for rotavirus.
+There is no specific medicine for rotavirus infection.
 However, there are some treatments available to help with the symptoms.

-As diarrhoea and vomiting can lead to fluid loss and dehydration, drinking fluids may be required, for example oral rehydration solutions (ORS).
+As diarrhoea and vomiting can lead to fluid loss, treatment consists of lots of liquids to prevent dehydration, for example clear fluids, or rehydration drinks which are available from pharmacy.
 Severe cases may require hospitalisation for intravenous fluid replacement (via a needle in a vein).

-Children may experience symptoms like severe dehydration, and medical treatment should be sought for children who show loss of appetite, little urination (wee), have a dry mouth and throat, and/or are unusually sleepy or hard to settle.
+Children may experience symptoms of dehydration.
+Medical treatment should be sought for children who show loss of appetite, little urination (wee), have a dry mouth and throat, and/or are unusually sleepy or hard to settle.